sgotzler/ENGL-257/_posts/2023-01-09-video-essays.markdown

 ##### **Video Essay Proposals**

-All students will submit a formal proposal for their portfolio projects by Friday, March 03rd.
+All students will submit a formal proposal for their video essay projects by Friday, March 03rd.

 Proposals should be no more than 2-3 pages in length (incl. timeline), and must address each of the following three areas: